occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 The `GenericApplicationService` supports executing side-effects after the events returned from the domain model have been written to the event store.
 This is useful if you need to, for example, update a view _synchronously_ after events have been written to the event store.
 Note that to perform side-effects (or policies) asynchronously you should use a [subscription](#subscriptions).
-As an example, consider that you want to synchronously register a that a game as ongoing when it is started.
+As an example, consider that you want to synchronously register a game as ongoing when it is started.
 It may be defined like this:

 {% capture java %}